odoo/documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 Start by entering a name for the template in the :guilabel:`Quotation Template` field.

-Then, in the :guilabel:`Quotation expires after` field, designate how many days the quotation template will remain valid for, or leave the field on the default `0` to keep the template valid indefinitely.
+Then, in the :guilabel:`Quotation Validity` field, designate how many days the quotation template will remain valid for, or leave the field on the default `0` to keep the template valid indefinitely.

-If the :guilabel:`Online Signature` and/or :guilabel:`Online Payment` features are activated in the :guilabel:`Settings` (:menuselection:`Sales app --> Configuration --> Settings`), those options are
-available in the :guilabel:`Online confirmation` field.

-In the :guilabel:`Online confirmation` field, check the box beside :guilabel:`Signature` to request an online signature from the customer to confirm an order.
-Check the box beside :guilabel:`Payment` to request an online payment from the customer to confirm an order.

-Both options can be enabled simultaneously, in which case the customer must provide **both** a signature **and** a payment to confirm an order.

 Next, in the :guilabel:`Confirmation Mail` field, click the blank field to reveal a drop-down menu.
 From the drop-down menu, select a pre-configured email template to be sent to customers upon